Katzy/katzenblog.github.io/_posts/2014-08-04-first-time.md

 Fast forward a few decades and insert many firsts (and lasts), experiences that I would never trade, that have defined me.

 Here I am now, re-committing myself to the world of code.
 In this journey I seek to not only learn the language of the new literacy, but I intend to recode my life.
-Imagine that, recoding an organism via the coding of an inanimate object.
+Imagine that, re-coding an organism via the coding of an inanimate object.

 It is my intention for this blog to serve as a repository for ideas; that my growth in this field will be continuously stimulated.
 I also hope that anyone who follows in their own similar (or dissimilar) hero's journey, may draw strength from seeing me fall along the way and watching me get back up.